grace-notes/website/contents/topics/life-of-christ.md

 &bull; The passage would be interpreted verse by verse in the language of the people.

-The plea of Jairus.
-“And seeing Him, he fell at His feet and exhorted Him to come into his house with strong words, ‘My daughter has come to the last, I came in order that after coming You might lay hands upon her that she might be saved and might live.’”
+### The plea of Jairus

+“And seeing Him, he fell at His feet and exhorted
+Him to come into his house with strong words, ‘My daughter has come to the last, I came in order that after coming You might lay hands upon her that she might be saved and might live.’”